 Roh brings nearly 20 years of coaching experience to Crimson Tide

+Roh is no stranger to the SEC coaching circles, having coached at the University of Kentucky from 2004-07.
+During his time there, he helped lead the Wildcats to an SEC championship and NCAA Tournament berth in 2006.
 Roh's input helped former UK goalie Anne Ogundele post what was then an SEC single-season record of 14 shutouts, a mark that still stands as the second-most shutouts in league history.

-Following his stint at Kentucky, Roh spent five seasons at the University of Minnesota, where he also had success.
+Following his stint at Kentucky, Roh spent five seasons at the University of Minnesota, where he also enjoyed countless success.
 Roh was a key figure in taking the Gophers from the bottom of the Big Ten in 2006, the year before his arrival, to the best three-year stretch in program history from 2008-10.

 The Gophers won more games than any Big 10 school during that stretch (48), while winning a Big 10 championship in 2008 and making two appearances in the NCAA Sweet 16 (2008 and 2010).
 In addition, he coached goalkeeper Lindsay Dare, who still holds the Big 10 single-season shutout record of 17, set in 2008.